 My favorite was the Truffle and Pork Dumplings that cost $30 for six pieces, and it was worth it.
 The truffle was not overbearing, and it was well balanced with the pork.
 Just do not dip it in your vinegar and soy sauce mix.
 The Truffle and Pork Dumpling is meant to be eaten on its own.

 —— On the Table ——

-We ordered so many little dumplings that we left as two big dumplings.
-Some of our favorites were the Shrimp and Pork Spicy Wontons, the Vegetable and Pork Buns, the cucumber salad and the Sesame and Mochi Dumplings for dessert.
+We ordered many little dumplings that we left as two big dumplings.
+Some of our favorites were the Shrimp and Pork Spicy Wontons, the Vegetable and Pork Buns, the cucumber salad, and the Sesame and Mochi Dumplings for dessert.

 Food descriptions have been taken from Din Tai Fung’s USA online menu ➡ DIN TAI FUNG